Panel User Guide

 Acquittal Statement

 The Head Agreement requires Service Providers to report to Finance on the value of invoices paid in each quarterly reporting period.
-This information is used to compile the Acquittal Statement provided to each Agency with their quarterly Panel Fee invoice.
+This information is used to compile the Acquittal Statement provided to each entity with their quarterly Panel Fee invoice.

 The Acquittal Statement provides a breakdown of expenditure used to calculate the Panel Fee by purchase order number.